mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

  - reset visited flag on all WiredIntSuppliers for each sample.
-That means (you guessed it) a `WiredIntSupplierMaker` class at the Synth level that will keep track of all of them.
+The list is currently at the Voice level, so `OndesSynth` needs to get all the currently sounding voices and call `resetWires();` Rather than churn through all of the 2048 possibilities in OndesSynth.programs, let's maintain a set with the active ones parallel to the matrix.

  - at the start, create a frequency table on the fly (may as well - it's fast)

  - and of course, use it to set the note frequency.
+Does the "midi: true" flag make sense?

  -----------